Marijuana News Today

 As is often the case though, politicians are slow on the uptake.
 They are far behind on this issue, seeing as how the majority of Americans support pot legalization in one form or another.

-As for pot stocks, these survey numbers give us a glimpse into the already present and continuously growing consumer base in the U.S. for cannabis.
+As for pot stocks, these survey numbers give us a glimpse into the present and continuously growing consumer base in the U.S. for cannabis.
 We’re going to see each generation become progressively more familiar and comfortable with pot, and therefore likelier to be repeat customers throughout their lives.

 What that means is that the legal marijuana industry could very well grow for an entire generation as children are brought up in a country where marijuana has always been legal.
 And that’s great news for marijuana stock investors.